sanketssc/admin-dashboard-hirequotient/README.md

+# Admin Dashboard

+## How to run the project

+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run dev`
+4. Open `http://localhost:5173` in your browser

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.